 SMPL Q&A is a new blog feature, in which we interview our experts on all things relevant in branding, design and simplicity.
-Recently, we spoke with Zouheir Zouiehed, client relations director, Middle East.
+Recently, we spoke with Zouheir Zoueihed, Managing Director, Middle East.
 He provided a breakdown of the different leadership styles throughout the region, how they impact stakeholder consensus, and the opportunities brands in the region have to become players on the global stage.

 What are the steps that brands in the Middle East can take to become more globally relevant?